jdibble21/P2-Forest-Run/README.md

 - To return to the menu, press Escape

 ## Project Report
 The most challenging part this iteration was refactoring (some of) my not so clean code that violated OOP principles.
 It was difficult to figure out how to instance separate enemy sprites and yet use the same script for both while individually interacting with them, and unfortunately did not get all the way done with that part.
+I was also unable to figure out a solution for not using get_node() in one or two lines.
 However, I was more successfull in turning some repetiive lines into resuable functions.

 First <em>Juice</em>: I created a flickering animation similar to older arcade-style games when the enemy in the level is defeated, making the defeat animation more clear and more visually appealing.